-A student may be administratively withdrawn by the faculty member (instructor) and will be given a "W" after exceeding the maximum number of permitted absences, provided the withdrawal for excessive absences occurs six weeks before the end of the quarter.
-A student administratively withdrawn during the last six weeks of the quarter will receive a grade of "F."
+A student may be administratively withdrawn by a faculty member (instructor) and will be given a "W" after exceeding the maximum number of permitted absences, provided the withdrawal for excessive absences occurs six weeks before the end of the quarter.
+A student administratively withdrawn during the last six weeks of the quarter will receive a grade of "F" unless mitigating circumstances are approved by the Dean of Student Services and the department chairperson.